Global Expansion Guide

 • Rest periods and days off

-• Employee representation at the workplace
+• Employee representation in the workplace

-• Contract Types by Population
+Contract Types by Population

 • Monthly (30 days)

-• Hourly (based on actual hours worked in the month)
+• Hourly (based on actual hours worked)

 • Commission (with a minimum wage guarantee)